iphong/esphome-espnow/README.md

 * EspHome is no doubt the best platform for creating your own DIY smart devices, but it requires a WiFi router and HomeAssistant in order to communicate.

 ## Other solutions
-* Using RF and IR module, but this requires additional hardwares
+* Using BT, RF or IR module, but this requires additional hardwares

 ## Why esp-now?
-* Works even without WiFi connection
+* Works with or without WiFi connection
-* Other WiFi functionality remains the same
+* Works with or without HomeAssistant
+* Instant startup time if not using wifi
 * No addition hardware needed
+* Easy to use pub/sub event model
+* Send and receive from multiple devices

 ## Usage

+ATTENTION: Make sure to use the latest arduino version as this uses the new esp-now broadcast feature.
+And it's recommended to use the same channel as your wifi router.

 1. A main device contains simple gpio switch and a light